Jesse-Sharp/Sharp2021/README.md

 - Sweeps_Anderson.m - subroutine that solves the internal FBSM problems with Anderson Acceleration for a guess, 'theta', of the adapted FBSM
 - Sweeps_Steffensen.m - subroutine that solves the internal FBSM problems with the Steffensen method for a guess, 'theta', of the adapted FBSM
 - Sweeps_Wegstein.m - subroutine that solves the internal FBSM problems with the Wegstein method for a guess, 'theta', of the adapted FBSM

+We note that implementation of Anderson Acceleration involves computing condition numbers of matrices.
+Matrices that are ill-conditioned (indicated by a large condition number), are close to singular, such that significant numerical error can arise when computing the inverse, or obtaining the solution of a corresponding linear system of equations (Higham DJ, 1995.
+Condition numbers and their conditiuon numbers).
+It is known that for ill-conditioned matrices, computation of the condition number can itself be highly sensitive (Highham 1995).
+As such, computing condition numbers is commonly impacted by underflow and overflow, or rounding errors (Demmel JW, Li X, 1994.
+Faster numerical algorithms via exception handling, Highham 1995).
+For this reason, users attempting to reproduce results of the Anderson Acceleration method using different software or hardware may find that in some instances convergence is achieved with a different $\mathcal{N}$ to what is indicated in the tables, depending on whether the estimated condition number at each iteration suggests that the matrix is ill-conditioned.
+For a thorough discussion of condition numbers and issues arising from floating point arithmetic we direct readers to (Higham NJ, 2002.
+Accuracy and Stability of Numerical Algorithms).